Arch + DWM Setup Attempt

 I used the Suckless tiling window management suite: dwm, slock, st, dmenu, slim, slstatus.

-Configure .xinitc
+Configure .xinitc and .xprofile

-Add to .xinitc
+Add to .xinitc:

 # .xinitc